-Principal study singers are welcomed into the Sixth Form at Chetham’s, whilst younger students can engage with vocal music as choristers, as a second study, or through vocal ensembles.
+Principal study singers are welcomed into Chetham’s from Year 9 up to Sixth Form.
+Younger students can engage with vocal music as choristers, as a second study, or through vocal ensembles.

-Singers work with a superb team including international mezzo-soprano Margaret McDonald, and alongside leading artists including Kitty Whateley, Ruby Hughes, Sarah Connolly and Marcus Farnsworth.
+Singers work with a superb team including Marcus Farnsworth as Head of Department and international mezzo-soprano Margaret McDonald, and alongside leading artists including Kitty Whateley, Ruby Hughes, and Sarah Connolly.

-We are sometimes asked why Chetham’s does not accept first-study singers below Sixth Form.
-The voice goes through many changes as young people grow, and we wish to be careful not to damage their delicate vocal chords before they fully mature.
-Younger boys and girls aged 8-13 may also consider becoming choristers at Manchester Cathedral; all choristers receive their education at Chetham’s, and enjoy instrumental lessons as well as singing regularly at the Cathedral.
+Younger children aged 8-13 may consider becoming choristers at Manchester Cathedral; all choristers receive their education at Chetham’s, enjoy instrumental lessons as well and singing regularly at Manchester Cathedral.